 I’ve received several questions from PWC riders about the 2013 Shoreline Speed Restriction Law.
 This 2013 regulation applies to fresh water boating in Ontario and many other provinces.
 This law says it’s illegal to operate any powerboat faster than 10 km/h within 30 metres (100’) of shore.
 This makes sense, especially along fragile shorelines, or where boats are docked or when you’re heading to shore yourself.
 It’s also safer to ride farther than 30 metres from shore.
 But what if the waterway isn’t wide enough to have 30 metres of no-go space on each shore?

 That’s why PWC riders need to know the exceptions.
 The speed restrictions do not apply in rivers less than 100 metres (328’) wide.
 Or in canals and buoyed channels.
 In both cases, use common sense and obey any other officially posted speed and no wake zones.
 It’s also a good idea to slow down going past paddlers, anchored anglers, swimmers, divers, moored boats or heading into marinas or locks.

 And what about speed on the water?
 Except for officially post speed zones, there is no speed limit on the water.
 But before you push the throttle to the bar, note that the Small Vessel Regulations include a Prohibition Against Careless Operation.
 Meanwhile, the Criminal Code of Canada states that dangerous operating practices are illegal.

-Your guess is as good as mine what the difference between these is.
-But one thing for sure: enforcement officers have the authority on the water to lay these charges and to inspect your PWC at any time.
+Your guess is as good as mine what the difference between these is two charges.
+But one thing for sure: enforcement officers have the authority on the water to lay them and to inspect your PWC at any time.
 So you must stop when a marine patrol signals you to do so.

 Ontario Boating Regs For On Board Equipment